 Provides building information model (BIM) data in a fully 3d format.
-This format contains advanced data about the types of objects in the building, including slabs, stairs, and doors, though it is currently only used for geometry import in PyroSim.
+This format contains advanced data about the types of objects in the building, including slabs, stairs, windows, and doors.
+This data can be used to generate simplified and more adjustable geometry in PyroSim.
+See Section 4.7.3 for more information.
 It also contains information about whether objects are solid and is supported as an export format for many architectural CAD packages, including Revit.
 Unlike with the other import formats, however, textures are not currently supported.